Croco Black Friday 2024 banner element

 The search results page is a template that, unfortunately, does not always get enough attention from designers and developers, just like the 404 page.
 But its customization is quite straightforward if you understand what exactly you want to see there.

-It’s great to have a proper on-site AJAX search and polished search results page where users can easily find what they are looking for.
+It’s great to have a proper on-site AJAX search and customized WordPress search results page where users can easily find what they are looking for.
 The search results page is crucially important for WooCommerce and plays a significant role for the rest of WordPress sites.